my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

 **Ellipsis**

+- An ellipsis should be treated as a three-letter word.

-- Use a space both before and after an ellipsis.
+- Use <span style='color:#00CC66'>a space both before and after</span> an ellipsis.

 - Do not add a full stop if the ellipsis ends a sentence.